 All forex brokers offer a demo account.
 The terms and conditions might be different but they all do, and not brokers that offer a demo account are regulated.
 This guide is about regulated CFD brokers in the UK with good demo account conditions.
 After making your choice, you can contact your preferred forex broker and open a demo account with them.

-City Index are regulated so they are low-risk.
+City Index is regulated by the FCA.
 You can open a demo account with their trading platform or Metatrader 4.
 This gives you access to all the features and tools on these platforms.
 You will also get £10,000 in virtual balance in your demo account to trade.
 A downside is that you can only use this demo account for 12 weeks.

 You can choose from four different account types – CFD, Spread Bet, joint CFD-Spread Bet, and MT4 Accounts.
 The account type depends on you.